BlastSlimey/Archipelago/worlds/sonic_rush/docs/en_Sonic Rush.md

 - clearing extra zone, which requires having all chaos and sol emeralds, and
 - defeating all main game bosses with both characters AND clearing extra zone.

-There is also the option to exclude F-Zone of both characters from any goal conditions.
+There is also the option to exclude F-Zone from any goal conditions.

 ## Which items can be in another player's world?

-- Zone unlocks for each zone for both characters (16 total)
+- Zone unlocks for each zone (8 total)
 - Progressive level selects for both characters (14 total)
 - Each chaos and sol emerald (14 total)
 - Granting an extra life for and halving the extra lives of both characters (filler items)